sampsyo/cs6120/content/blog/2019-10-23-posh/index.md

 between cores.
 Unfortunately, cache coherency can be [notoriously complex](https://doi.org/10.1109/2.55497), especially in the face of ambiguously defined and/or weak memory models.
-One might reasonably expect adding new synchronization features to introduce bugs and/or interact unexpected with existing weak memory guarantees.
+One might reasonably expect adding new synchronization features to introduce bugs and/or interact unexpectedly with existing weak memory guarantees.
 Furthermore, relying on cache coherency drastically limits size of datasets read or written by hardware transactions;
 in [most systems](https://researcher.watson.ibm.com/researcher/files/us-rodaira/ISCA2015_ComparisonOfHTM.pdf) the write set must fit entirely inside the L1 cache.